Einselection, Equilibrium and Cosmology: Cosmological Discussion

 We conclude these reflections with some general comments about the CH formalism.
 We have made extensive use of the feature of this formalism whereby alternate sets of histories (with potentially conflicting narratives) are available simultaneously, providing coexisting alternate interpretations of the same quantum state.
 This feature has historically been a source of discomfort and even outright skepticism directed at the CH framework.
 One of us (AA) recalls voicing some of that skepticism himself in early discussions of the CH formalism~\cite{Albrecht:1992rs,Albrecht:1992uc}.
 In contrast, this paper has fully embraced that feature and it has played a central role in our analysis.
 This shift on the part of AA seems partly rooted in a growing appreciation for the limited capacity of quantum physics to answer all questions one might wish to ask (as explored for example in~\cite{Albrecht:2012zp}).
 But we also found that our efforts to carefully address the questions posed at the start of this project (particularly as related to detailed balance) drove us to accept and exploit that feature.
-We are curious to learn how other CH skeptics might regard this situation.